Wizard (board game): Gameplay

-The previously published Melee had outlined the rules of melee combat using two physical ability scores, Strength (ST) and Dexterity (DT), to determine success.
+The previously published Melee outlined the rules of melee combat using two physical ability scores, Strength (ST) and Dexterity (DT), to determine success.
 Wizard is an expansion of the Melee tactical system that adds magical combat.
 Like Melee, it also uses Strength and Dexterity scores, but adds IQ as a third ability score to determine the number and type of spells that can be learned.

-At the time Wizard was published, most games that required character generation used random dice rolls to generate ability scores.
+When Wizard was published, most games that required character generation used dice rolls to generate ability scores.
 Wizard and Melee were some of the first games, if not the first, to use a point-buy system: each player was given a fixed number of points with which to buy their character's three abilities.